Yayoi people: Lifestyle

 "Byeonhan and Jinhan people live together with their clothes within the cities being the same.
 However, their customs and languages differ.
 They are tall, have beautiful hair, and wear neat clothes.
 They are also strict on laws.
 They are close to Wa and they all have tattoos."

 The sources claim that the people of Jinhan, Byeonhan and Mahan, all possessed similar cultural attributes.
 This may hint at a singularity between the early inhabitants of Korea with the demographics of Yayoi period Japan.

 Language

 The people of the Yayoi culture are regarded as the spreaders of agriculture and Japonic languages throughout the whole archipelago and had both local Jōmon hunter-gatherer and mainland Asian migrant ancestry.

 Kazuo Miyamoto [ja] (宮本 一夫), a renowned linguist and emeritus professor at Kyushu University posited that the Yayoi immigrants were related to the Mumun population of ancient Korea and that they introduced proto-Japonic languages when they entered the archipelago.
+This Mumun population adopted proto-Japonic languages from populations associated with the Gonggwiri type pottery in the northern Korean Peninsula at around 1500 BC, who in turn migrated to Korea through the eastern Liaoxi district or Liaohe basin in southern Manchuria at around 2700 BC.